I. Introduction

 Suppose a school district wants to hire more Black teachers.
 To do that, suppose the school board adopts a policy that directs additional outreach to Historically Black Colleges and Universities (HBCUs) to increase the number of Black teachers in the applicant pool.
 One way of doing this is to send more recruitment staff or letters to those universities encouraging students to apply.
 Would this policy be vulnerable to an equal protection challenge?

 Answer: Probably not.
-Just because the district is conducting targeted outreach to HBCUs does not necessarily mean that they are classifying individuals on the basis of their race, and giving them an unequal advantage or benefit.
+Just because the district is conducting targeted outreach to HBCUs does not necessarily mean that they are classifying individuals (let alone teaching applicants) on the basis of their race, and giving them an unequal advantage or benefit.
 No applicant who subsequently applies is necessarily being labeled.
 There are white and other non-Black students who attend and graduate from HBCUs, and the racial identity of the applicant is not being considered in the application review, interview, or selection process as a result of this policy.
-The elements of racial classification are missing from this race-conscious policy.
+The elements of racial classification are absent from this race-conscious policy.

-It is important to emphasize that the racial classification test is an objective one: it is whether the race of an individual is actually being considered or not; not the intent of the policy-maker, admissions committee or hiring manager, nor the aggregate effects of decisions of those actors.
+It is important to emphasize that the racial classification test is an objective one: it is whether the race of an individual is actually being considered or not; not the intent of the policy-maker, admissions committee or hiring manager, nor the aggregate or cumulative effect of the decisions of those actors.

-In an ordinary case, the applicant for a job, contract, or educational opportunity is being evaluated, and their race may or may not be a factor in that decision.
-If the race of a contractor, student or applicant is considered, strict scrutiny is triggered.
+In an ordinary case of a racial classification, the applicant for a job, contract, or educational opportunity is being evaluated, and their race is a factor in that decision.
+If the race of a contractor, student or applicant is considered, strict scrutiny is triggered, and the policy or action is presumptively unconstitutional.
 If the race of that person is not being considered, then strict scrutiny does not trigger, even if the intent or effect is racial.

-If the race of that person was not considered, then the plaintiff suing the institution will be claiming, in essence, that their race actually was considered, even if the institution claims it wasn’t.
-In other words, the plaintiff is accusing the institution or hiring manager, in that case, of lying or deception.
+If the race of that person was not considered, but the policy is still being challenged, then the plaintiff suing the institution will be claiming, in essence, that their race actually was considered, even if the institution claims it wasn’t.
+In other words, the plaintiff is accusing the institution or hiring manager, in that case, of lying or deception.39

 If race was considered, even if the defendant claims it wasn’t, then the defendant would be liable.
 If the race of the individual was not considered, then the defendant should not be liable.
 The next part of this memo (section IV) will show how this can work, with a variety of race-correlated indicators.